 4. Are there any hidden terms or conditions that I should know about?

 5. Do I have to visit diagnostic centre to undergo medical test?

 People like you also read...

-Our Life insurance policies cover COVID-19 claims under life insurance claims, subject to applicable terms and conditions of policy contract and extant regulatory framework.
-COVID-19 is not included in Critical Illness benefit covered under ICICI PRU iProtect Smart.
+* Our Life Insurance Policies cover COVID-19 life claims under life insurance claims and are subject to applicable terms and conditions of the policy contract and extant regulatory framework.
+COVID-19 is not included in the Critical Illness Benefit covered under the ICICI Pru iProtect Smart.